Is merging worth it? Securely evaluating the information gain for causal dataset acquisition: PRIVACY

 Arithmetic operations building on addition are performed locally, so that for two secret values $[x],[y]$ each party performs $[z]_i = [x]_i+[y]_i$ and the result, $z$ is obtained by all parties summing their share.
-Multiplication is implemented using Beaver triples \cite{beaver1992efficient}, logarithms are approximated using householder iterations \cite{householder1970numerical}, and reciprocals use Newton-Raphson.
-We implement log-determinants using Cholesky LDL decompositions, which are preferred to standard Cholesky factorisations as they do not require the use of square roots which would require a further approximation in Crypten.
+M ultiplication is implemented using Beaver triples \citep{beaver1992efficient}, logarithms are approximated using householder iterations \citep{householder1970numerical}, and reciprocals use Newton-Raphson.
+We implement log-determinants using Cholesky LDL decompositions, which are preferred to standard Cholesky factorisations as they avoid the use of square roots, which would require additional approximation in Crypten.
 This is possible as we only compute the log determinant of positive semi-definite matrices.
-This provides all the operations necessary to implement the above $\mathrm{EIG}$ calculations in a private manner using multi-party computation.
-If the goal is to return the EIG statistics to the host for them to view, a small amount of noise must be added to ensure this final step does not leak any statistical information.
-However if the goal is simply to output the best site, this can be achieved via the exponential protocol \citep{dwork2006differential} ensuring minimal information leakage.
-Finally, it is important to note that the discretisation required to represent a float in the ring $\mathbb{Z}/Q\mathbb{Z}$ involves some degree of precision loss.
-Nevertheless, as we empirically demonstrate in the next section, this leads to minimal depreciation in performance, comparing against differential privacy in the linear case.
+This provides all the operations necessary to implement the above $\mathrm{EIG}$ calculations in a private manner using MPC.

+When returning EIG statistics to the host, we add a small amount of noise to prevent information leakage.
+If we only need to output the best site, we use the exponential protocol \citep{dwork2006differential} ensuring minimal information leakage.
+Finally, we note that the discretisation required to represent a float in the ring $\mathbb{Z}/Q\mathbb{Z}$ involves some degree of precision loss.
+Nevertheless, as we empirically demonstrate in the next section, this leads to minimal depreciation in performance compared to differential privacy.